ADV1100 Graphic Design Principles I

 Respect for your fellow students and the professor is demonstrated by:

-- Class preparedness (completing assignments on time, bringing materials to class)
+- Class preparedness (completing assignments on time, bringing materials to class, checking class site for instructions)

 - Volunteering answers, asking questions, and helping other students